 - Make the homeowner more interested in selling;

-- Reduce the need for paying private mortgage insurance (PMI) and
+- Reduce the need for paying private mortgage insurance (PMI); and

 - Result in a smaller mortgage payment.

 Income & Expenses – While amassing a significant sum for a downpayment will reduce the loan amount and the rate, the buyer will still need to afford the monthly payments involved with the loan.
-The buyer should take a deep look at their income and expenses to ensure they would be paying no more than forty percent (40%) of their income towards all of the home expenses.
+The buyer should take a hard look at their income and expenses to ensure they will be paying no more than forty percent (40%) of their income towards all of the home expenses.
 Home expenses take into account insurance, taxes, and other related costs.

-According to Zillow’s Housing Trends Report for 20192, eighty-two percent (82%) of home buyers used a real estate agent or broker to assist with the home buying process.
+According to Zillow’s Housing Trends Report for 2019, eighty-two percent (82%) of home buyers used a real estate agent or broker to assist with the home buying process.

 Why use a realtor for buying?
 Some of the more common reasons include:

-- It doesn’t cost anything additional (the seller typically pays the realtor fees);
+- It doesn’t cost anything additional (the seller typically pays the realtor fees).

-- Increased confidentiality due to the broker’s fiduciary duty;
+- Increased confidentiality due to the broker’s fiduciary duty.

 - Agents have superior attention to detail (and know what to look for).

-- Browse online search tools (such as the “Find a REALTOR” search tool)
+- Browse online search tools (such as the “Find a REALTOR” search tool).

-- Go to open houses and speak with agents;
+- Go to open houses and speak with agents.

 - Browse reviews online.